ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 #### Model log files

-While the model is running, _payu_ saves the model standard output and error streams in the `access-om2.out` and `access-om2.err` files inside the _control_ directory, respectively.<br>
+While the model is running, _payu_ saves the model standard output and error streams in the `access.out` and `access.err` files inside the _control_ directory, respectively.<br>
 You can examine the contents of these files to check on the status of a run as it progresses (or after a failed run has completed).

 !!! warning